gerep/gerep.github.io/now.md

 Spending a lot more time with my wife and two kids.

-I had to pause my readings because I am taking the course [Elements of AI](https://www.elementsofai.com).
+I have finished an introductory course in AI, [Elements of AI](https://www.elementsofai.com) and I recommend if you have interest in that subject.
+Currently taking the course [Machine Learning](https://www.coursera.org/learn/machine-learning) and I am having a hard time to understand the math behind the algorithm.
+To help me with that I have created an account on [Brilliant](https://brilliant.org/) and I am studying mathematics.

-Updated July 18th, 2019.
+Updated November 16th, 2019.